HardlyDifficult/Tutorials/Outline.md

 <details><summary>How</summary>

- - Right click in the 'Project' Assets directory -> 'Create Folder' named "Art"  (optional).
+ - Right click in the 'Project' Assets directory -> Create Folder named "Art"  (optional).
    - You can rename folders by selecting and pressing F2.
  - Drag/drop the sprite sheet (or an entire folder of art) into the folder you just created.
    - If you have a zip file, you may need to unzip to a temp directory before drag/drop will work.